 - Table of Contents – all sections in the pitch book

-- Executive Summary / Situation Overview – explain why you’re giving the pitch and the call to action or recommendation in one page
+- Executive Summary / Situation Overview – explain why you’re giving the pitch and the call to action or recommendation on one page

 - Team & Bank Introduction – introduce the people at the meeting (short biographies) and discuss the bank’s track record in the client’s space

-- Market Overview – charts and graphs as well commentary describing the current market environment and trends in the client’s sector
+- Market Overview – charts and graphs, as well as commentary describing the current market environment and trends in the client’s sector

 - Transaction Strategy – details around the bank’s strategy for the transaction they’re pitching the client to lead – whether an IPO, acquisition, or sale of the business